PaulHaeberli/QOImovie/README.md

 Only tested on M1 macOS, but it should work fine on all intel and arm machines.

-To make:
+To make the program QOImovie:

     % make

-The program

-To convert a series of png files into a QOI movie.
+To convert a series of png files into a QOI movie:

     % ./QOImovie -toqoim 00.png 01.png 02.png test.qoim

-To read images from a QOI movie
+To read images from a QOI movie:

     % ./QOImovie -topng test.qoim outfamily

-To print a summary of a QOImovie
+To print a summary of a QOImovie:

     % ./QOImovie -print test.qoim

-To test:
+To test everything:

-    # make test
+    # make testall

 Should I make a c version too?